nschlimm/EasyKey.shellmenu/README.md

 Every menu script you will write needs to source `shellmenu.sh`.
 Here are several options for sourcing `shellmenu.sh` from your menu script:

-Option 1: Use Absolute Paths
+Option 1: Use absolute paths

 ```
 # Source shellmenu.sh using absolute paths
 source "/path/to/shellmenu.sh"
 ```

-Option 2: Relative Paths
+Option 2: Relative paths

 ```
 # Source shellmenu.sh using relative paths
 source "relative/path/to/shellmenu.sh"
 ```

-Option 3: Set a Variable for Script Directory
+Option 3: Set a variable for script directory

 ```
 # Set the variable for the main script directory